Brevin Pritzl: Personal

-Brevin's father, Brian, played college basketball at St. Norbert and Brevin's older brother, Brandon, played college basketball at Hillsdale College and is the current assistant men's basketball coach for the Wisconsin Green Bay Phoenix men's basketball team Brevin earned a bachelor's degree in kinesiology in December 2018 and master's degree in educational leadership and policy analysis in December 2019.
+Brevin's father, Brian, played college basketball at St. Norbert and Brevin's older brother, Brandon, played college basketball at Hillsdale College and is the current assistant men's basketball coach for the Toledo Rockets team.
+Brevin earned a bachelor's degree in kinesiology in December 2018 and master's degree in educational leadership and policy analysis in December 2019.